Espeer5/git_notes/Git/git_fundamentals.md

     - groups all changes made from previous version into a single version change
     - commands:
         1. git add: stages a particular edited file for commitment
+        2. git commit: Move added changes from staging area to the repo, including commit message
+            * -m -> use the following commit message
+            * -a -> commits all current changes
+5. Vocab:
+    - Working Directory: local version of the repo, potentially having unsaved changes
+    - Staging area: Changes that are prepared to be committed from the working directory to the repo
+    - Repository: Where all the previous data without working directory changes is stored